-- The final episode of its second season (this was before the concept of the Season Finale took off) was used for an attempted backdoor pilot starring Bill Daily as an incompetent city councilman.
+- The final episode of its second season was used for an attempted backdoor pilot starring Bill Daily as an incompetent city councilman.

 - One episode's plot involved Rhoda almost moving back to New York, a few seasons before Rhoda was launched.
 It doesn't appear to have been intended as a backdoor pilot per se, but may have been a trial balloon for the concept.